John Snagge: Career

 In the early 1950s, Snagge played a role in negotiations that led to the radio comedy series The Goon Show being commissioned by the BBC.
 He was also the subject of many running gags during the show, and provided many self-parodying announcements, usually recorded.
 He also featured as himself in the episode The Greenslade Story, alongside regular announcer Wallace Greenslade.
 He was a defender of the show against many efforts to cancel it, even to staking his career on it.
 Later, in the 1970s, he echoed his wartime role by appearing as the newsreader in the radio version of Dad's Army, setting the scene at the beginning of each episode.

-He appeared as himself in the 1960 TV Hancock's Half Hour episode, 'The East Cheam Centenary', where he commentates on the street 'procession', from Hancock's bedroom at 23 Railway Cuttings.
-He also played himself in a 1961 episode of Here's Harry called 'The Request'.

-Snagge retired in 1965, but continued to provide commentaries for the Boat Race until 1980.
-The same year his wife Eileen died.
-Around this time he also appeared on Noel Edmonds's Radio 1 show on Sunday mornings, a role subsequently taken up by Brian Perkins.
+In August 1959, Snagge appeared on Desert Island Discs.
+His chosen book was The Little World of Don Camillo by Giovannino Guareschi and his luxury item was a painting by Rembrandt.
+That October, he was allowed by the BBC to appear in the ITV documentary Home Front about the Second World War.
+He appeared as himself in an episode of the television series Hancock's Half Hour called The East Cheam Centenary in 1960 and also played himself in a 1961 episode of Here's Harry called The Request.
+Snagge retired from the BBC staff on 7 May 1965, but continued to provide commentaries for the Boat Race as a freelancer until 1980, read The Epilogue on BBC Radio 4 and ran a radio series called John Snagge's London that ran for more than 100 episodes on BBC Radio London from 1974 to 1981.
+Around this time he also appeared on Noel Edmonds's BBC Radio 1 show on Sunday mornings.
+Snagge also focused on charity work.

 When BBC Radio Stoke-on-Trent (now BBC Radio Stoke) was launched in 1968 Snagge introduced the new station by apologising for the break in transmission that had occurred on 30 October 1928, i.e. the close of 6ST, and that it was "due to circumstances beyond our control.
 Normal transmission has now been resumed".
 He voiced the commentary on the Sex Pistols track, Pistols Propaganda, which appeared on the B-side of their single (I'm Not Your) Stepping Stone.
-The track is the soundtrack to the trailer for their film, The Great Rock 'n' Roll Swindle.

-During the 1949 University Boat Race Snagge's voice filled with excitement and he reported: "I can't see who's in the lead but it's either Oxford or Cambridge".

-He was the guardian of Wally Hope, founder of the Stonehenge Free Festival, until his premature death in 1975.

-John Snagge died in Slough from throat cancer in 1996, aged 91.

-Family

-Snagge was the son of Sir Thomas Mordaunt Snagge (1868-1955), also known as Judge Mordaunt Snagge, knighted in 1931, and Gwendaline Rose Emily Colomb (1876-1966).

-His paternal grandfather was Sir Thomas William Snagge, KCMG (1837–1914).
-His mother's father was the British naval strategist, Sir John Colomb, KCMG (1838-1909).

-He was married twice: firstly, in 1936, to Eileen Mary Joscelyne (the daughter of Harry Percy Joscelyne).
-She died in 1980.
-He married, secondly, Joan Wilson in 1982.
-She predeceased him in 1992.
+Snagge was a three-time chairman of the Lord's Taverners (which he co-founded), its president on two separate occasions and its secretary from 1965 to 1967.
+In 1972, he and Michael Barsley wrote a book called Those Vintage Years of Radio about the early years of British radio.
+Snagge was a member of the Leander Rowing Club.

+Personal life